kbarszczak/Tourister/README.md

 git clone https://github.com/kbarszczak/Tourister .
 ```

-Next step is to install the requirements
+The next step is to install the requirements
 ```
 pip install -r requirements.txt
 ```

-Now the application is ready to lunch.
+Now the application is ready for lunch.
 Just run the main.py
 ```
 python app/main.py
 ```